 Honduras, a Central American country with a population of over eight million, has seen one of the highest rates of economic growth in Latin American in the last few years, at an average of seven percent a year.
 The country is rich in natural resources, including fruit, sugarcane, coffee, and various minerals.
 Honduras is also home to an increasingly large and important textiles industry.
 The country is poised for growth and development, and that means that you should want to know more about ocean freight to Honduras.

 Honduras’ maquiladora sector is the world’s third-largest, generating more than $528 million in foreign exchange every year.
 Aside from this second, the country’s economy is heavily agricultural; 14 percent of the country’s GDP came from agriculture in 2013.
 Honduras’ leading export is coffee, and it accounts for nearly a quarter of total Honduran export revenues; other major exports include bananas and shrimp.
 Among the country’s major imports are refined petroleum, yarn, large vehicles, and pharmaceuticals.

 In both imports and exports, the US is Honduras’ most important trading partner.
 If you are an exporter, it’s important that you learn more about ocean freight to Honduras.

-When you are shipping a container to Honduras, the first thing you to need to assess is the volume of your shipment.
+When you are shipping merchandise to Honduras, the first thing you to need to assess is the volume of your shipment.
 Shipment size will help you determine whether you will need a full container load (FCL) or will be able to use groupage (less-than-container load, or LCL).

 A 40-foot shipping container carries a maximum of 22 standard pallets, while a 20-foot container can accommodate up to 10 standard pallets.
 If you are shipping at least six standard pallets-slightly more than half the capacity of a 20-foot container-then you’ll require a full container load (FCL).